 11: Don’t finish everything on your plate; the host will assume that they haven’t fed you enough.

-- Self-explanatory really.
+Self-explanatory really.
 Unless you want your host to keep plying you with food, leave a small amount on the plate and in your glass to indicate that you are satisfied.
-Hard for a teenage boy, I know.
+Hard for those travelling with a teenage boy, I know.

-12: Don’t worry about slurping your noodles as loud as you can
+12: Don’t worry about slurping your noodles as loudly as you can

 13: Don’t play with your chopsticks